squid-cache/squid-cache.github.io/Features/HTTPS.rst

 From the browser point of view, intercepted messages are not sent to a proxy.
 Thus, general interception limitations, such as inability to authenticate requests, apply to bumped intercepted transactions as well.

-= Secure browser-Squid connection =
+= Encrypted browser-Squid connection =

 While HTTPS design efforts were focused on end-to-end communication, it would also be nice to be able to encrypt the browser-to-proxy connection (without creating a CONNECT tunnel that blocks Squid from accessing and caching content).
 This would allow, for example, a secure use of remote proxies located across a possibly hostile network.